spark-mv/cdn/install.md

 For example, if your video URL looks like http://video.myserver.com/static/mp4/video.mp4, the video source is video.myserver.com.
 For HDS/HLS video, enter server (s) for manifests (M3U8/F4M) and for video chunks (TS or Frag).

-If your video servers use content protection algorithms, [check out the advanced settings] (https://github.com/hola/cdn/blob/master/install.md#5-handling-content-protection).
+If your video servers use content protection algorithms, [check out the advanced settings] (https://github.com/hola/cdn/blob/master/Install.md#advanced-configuration-settings).

 To simplify testing, HolaCDN is configured with video source '*'.
 Make sure to change it to your real video source(s).
 Finished?
-You can now [test HolaCDN locally on your PC] (https://github.com/hola/cdn/blob/master/install.md#3-test-holacdn-locally-on-your-pc)
+You can now [test HolaCDN locally on your PC] (https://github.com/hola/cdn/blob/master/Install.md#5-enable-holacdn-on-your-machine-for-local-testing)

-# 3. Test HolaCDN locally on your PC
+# 5. Enable HolaCDN on your machine for local testing

 Once the code is live on the webpage, remember it is still disabled by default on the server side.
 You can test the live code locally by entering commands in the browser developer console.

-Console commands must be entered in the frame containing th video player.
+Console commands must be entered in the frame containing the video player.
 If your site includes frames, select the video frame from the drop down box in the console, and enter the console commands in the correct frame.

+## 5.1 Enable HolaCDN for statisics purpose only

+1. Enable statistics by entering ```hola_cdn.set_mode_stats()```.
+You should get the response: ```cdn/loader: enable mode stats, need refresh```.
+2. Refresh the page.
+3. Check that HolaCDN is in statistics mode by entering ```hola_cdn.mode```.
+You should get the response: ```"stats"```.
+4. To instantly see if HolaCDN attached itself to your player and is sending statistics, play the video and while it is playing, print HolaCDN statistics by entering ```hola_cdn.get_stats()```
+5. You should see printouts from HolaCDN with video timelime information.

+## 5.2 Enable Hola CDN on your browser

+Now you will enable Hola for content download as well.
+Again, this is only for testing purposes on your browser locally.

-1. Enable CDN mode by entering ```hola_cdn.set_mode_cdn()```
+1. Enable CDN mode by entering ```hola_cdn.set_mode_cdn()```.
+You should get the response: ```cdn/loader: enable mode cdn, need refresh```.
-2. Refresh the page and check that HolaCDN is in CDN mode by entering ```hola_cdn.mode```
+2. Refresh the page.
+3. Check that HolaCDN is in CDN mode by entering ```hola_cdn.mode```.
+You should get the response: ```"cdn"```.
-3. To instantly see if HolaCDN attached itself to your player and HolaCDN servers are sending traffic, play the video and while it is playing, print HolaCDN statistics by entering ```hola_cdn.get_stats()```.
+4. To instantly see if HolaCDN attached itself to your player and HolaCDN servers are sending traffic, play the video and while it is playing, print HolaCDN statistics by entering ```hola_cdn.get_stats()```.
-4. Look at the developer console for printouts from HolaCDN reporting how many bytes were downloaded from HolaCDN servers (zagent###.h-cdn.com).
+5. Look at the developer console for printouts from HolaCDN reporting how many bytes were downloaded from HolaCDN servers (zagent###.h-cdn.com).
-5. While the video us playing, you can also look at the network tab of the developer console.
+6. While the video is playing, you can also look at the network tab of the developer console.
 You will see some video chunks coming from your own server, and some from HolaCDN servers.

 If you receive a console message starting with "Hola cdn skip", the settings on the portal did not take effect yet - try again in a few minutes.